icanrealizeum/manjarred/README.md

 What is this ?
 --------------

-- a bunch of customizations and work-in-progress scripts and patches on my linux system - quite useless to anyone else
+- a bunch of customizations and work-in-progress scripts and patches on my linux system - others might still find bits and pieces of useful data, if even just for educational purposes; at least I know I would if I were them.
-- this is mainly for learning purposes; expect the quality of anything inhere to be quite low and filled with bugs and unhandled cases
+- expect the quality of anything inhere to be low and filled with bugs and unhandled cases, although I kinda strive to handle as many cases as possible otherwise that's how bugs get created.
 - also keeping track of some things(like bugs/issues/caveats) in some text files
 - some dotfiles should also be here